 As for the EOI round, submission of Full Proposals is web-based.
 You will be able to use your URL from the EOI round to access the application portal.
-Your proposal number, panel, title, and name and contact details of the contact PI, as well as all other PIs and Associate Investigators (AIs) and mentor (if applicable) will automatically be carried forward from your EOI.
+The following information will be automatically carried forward from your EOI: